Lord Napier and Ettrick v Hunter: House of Lords

 Lord Templeman gave the lead judgment.

 Quantum

 He held that the "first" £25,000 should be ignored as the names had contractually agreed to bear that loss.
 He thought the best way to analyse the loss was to imagine three different policies of insurance covering the total amount of the loss: the first for up to £25,000; the second for anything above £25,000 up to £125,000; and third for anything above £125,000 up to £160,000.
-Analysed that way the money received from Outhwaite would be applied to the third pool first (so the names got the first £35,000 of the settlement amount), and then applied to the second pool (so the names received the next £95,000, which exhausted the amounts received from Outhwaite).
+Analysed that way the money received from Outhwaite would be applied to the third pool first (so the names got the first £35,000 of the settlement amount), and then applied to the second pool (so the stop loss insurers received the next £95,000, which exhausted the amounts received from Outhwaite).
 He distinguished the case which Saville J had relied upon: Castellain v Preston (1883) 11 QBD 380.